vividos/Svg.Skia.Forms/README.md

-# Svg.Skia.Forms
+# Svg.Skia.Forms - SVG images in Xamarin.Forms apps

-Svg.Skia.Forms is an easy to use image control for displaying SVG still image that can be used in Xamarin.Forms projects.
+Svg.Skia.Forms is an easy to use image control for displaying SVG still images that can be used in Xamarin.Forms projects.

+The library uses the [Svg.Skia](https://github.com/wieslawsoltes/Svg.Skia) for loading SVG images.

 ## License